Love & Hip Hop: Production changes (2019–20)

-Filming on the franchise was put on hold from May 6, 2020, with the remaining episodes of Love & Hop: New York and Love & Hip Hop: Atlanta, as well as season seven of Love & Hip Hop: Hollywood and season four of Love & Hip Hop: Miami, postponed until further notice.
-On June 12, 2020, VH1 announced that they had severed their relationship with Big Fish Entertainment, after their reality show Live PD was canceled due to the handling of the video footage of the killing of Javier Ambler, and due to the protests against police brutality in the wake of the murder of George Floyd.
+Filming of Love & Hip Hop was put on hold from May 6, 2020.
+The remaining episodes of New York and Atlanta's current seasons, and season four of Miami would be postponed until further notice.
+Production on Love & Hip Hop: Hollywood would not resume after the pandemic ended.
+On June 12, 2020, VH1-owners ViacomCBS announced that they had severed their relationship with Big Fish Entertainment, due to backlash against the handling of the video footage showing the killing of Javier Ambler for their A&E series, Live PD.
+In the wake of the murder of George Floyd, and the subsequent protests against police brutality, various reality shows involving police would be cancelled.

-Reboot (2021–present)
+Reimagining (2021–present)

-On October 8, 2020, Mona Scott-Young confirmed VH1 were working on a reimagining of the franchise, to be produced in-house.
+On October 8, 2020, Mona Scott-Young confirmed VH1 would be producing the Love & Hip Hop franchise in-house going forward, saying "it won’t change my role in the way that I work with them but there is a process now that’s taking place, and also of course, the caution, the precautions that need to be taken with figuring out how to reimagine a docuseries and do it while adhering to safety protocols and finding a different way of making the show.”
 On December 3, 2020, it was reported that two new spin-offs were in production and set to premiere in 2021, one features various couples from the franchise's history, and another featuring cast members from Love & Hip Hop: Atlanta, Hollywood and Miami living together in an Arizona hotel.

-On December 10, 2020, VH1 announced the four part special Love & Hip Hop: Secrets Unlocked, a reunion special hosted by Kendall Kyndall and featuring cast members from New York, Atlanta, Hollywood and Miami.
-The special premiered on January 4, 2021.
+On December 10, VH1 would announce a four-part Love & Hip Hop: Secrets Unlocked special to premiere on January 4, 2021.
+The reunion special, hosted by Kendall Kyndall, would feature cast members from New York, Atlanta, Hollywood and Miami.

-On January 12, 2021, VH1 announced Love & Hip Hop: It's a Love Thing, a special featuring various Love & Hip Hop couples, would air on February 1, 2021, followed by VH1 Family Reunion: Love & Hip Hop Edition, a six-part spin-off show featuring cast members from New York, Atlanta, Hollywood and Miami, on February 8.
-This was followed by VH1 Couples Retreat on April 19, another six-part show featuring Love & Hip Hop couples, including New York's Yandy Smith and Mendeecees Harris, Atlanta's Rasheeda and Kirk Frost, and Hollywood's Ray J and Princess Love, along with Flavor of Love's Deelishis and Raymond Santana, and comedian Michael Blackson and Rada.
+On January 12, 2021, VH1 announced Love & Hip Hop: It's a Love Thing, a special featuring various Love & Hip Hop couples, would air on February 1, 2021.
+The special would be followed by VH1 Family Reunion: Love & Hip Hop Edition, a limited series featuring cast members from New York, Atlanta, Hollywood and Miami, on February 8.
+VH1 Couples Retreat, another six-part show, would premiere on March 29.
+Couples featured on the show included Love & Hip Hop: New York's Yandy Smith and Mendeecees Harris, Atlanta's Rasheeda and Kirk Frost, and Hollywood's Ray J and Princess Love; along with Flavor of Love's Deelishis and Raymond Santana, and comedian Michael Blackson and Rada.